fabiobazurto/googleformr/README.md

                                         custom_reply= "Thanks for Giving Thanks!")

 # send thanksgiving!
-why_R_u_thankful("R community in my city have been really supportive to my learning.")
+why_R_u_thankful("R community in my city has been really supportive to my learning.")
 ```

 You can create your own linked-function to a Google Form using: